Vindexus/HeresyWorld/classes/assassin.md

 ## Advanced Moves for Levels 2+

+### Hunt and Track
+When you **follow a trail of clues left behind by passing creatures**, roll+WIS.

+On a 7+, you follow the creature's trail until there's a significant change in its direction or mode of travel.

+On a 10+, you also choose 1:
+  - Gain a useful bit of information about your quarry, the GM will tell you what
+  - Determine what caused the trail to end

 ### Advanced Training
 You have focused your training on either the blade or the rifle.
 Choose one: